Hong Kong plans new digital platform to cut specialist clinic wait times by 25%

 Advertisement

-Libby Lee Ha-yun, who assumed the role of chief executive of the authority earlier this month, also said on Saturday that general outpatient clinics could extend their opening hours by five hours, until 10pm.
+Libby Lee Ha-yun, who assumed the role of authority chief executive earlier this month, also said on Saturday that general outpatient clinics could extend their opening hours by five hours, until 10pm.

-She explained that appointment slots were previously allocated in a more informal manner that did not prioritise early availability.
-She added that improvements in staffing levels had enabled the authority to increase capacity and handle more appointments.
+She said appointment slots were previously allocated in a more informal manner that did not prioritise early availability.
+Lee added that improvements in staffing levels had enabled the authority to increase capacity and handle more appointments.

-“For patients coming for a follow-up consultation who have mild conditions, could we refer them to family medicine?
-Then we could free up slots for the specialist outpatient clinics and take more patients,” she said.
+“For patients coming for a follow-up consultation who have mild conditions, can we refer them to family medicine?
+Then we can free up slots for the specialist outpatient clinics and take more patients,” she said.

 Advertisement